-Service Quality in the Gig Economy: Empirical Evidence about Driving Quality at Uber
+Service Quality on Online Platforms: Empirical Evidence about Driving Quality at Uber

 Suggested Citation: Suggested Citation